zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### content `Object|String|Function`

-The text or a function which result will be shown within the tooltip.
+The text or a function which result will be shown within the Tooltip.
-By default the tooltip will display the target element title attribute content.
+By default the Tooltip will display the target element title attribute content.

 #### Example - extract the content from target element content